sequelize/umzug/README.md

 }
 ```

+#### CLI Usage

 This script is now a runnable CLI program, complete with help text.
-You can run `node my-umzug-migrator.js --help` to see how to use it.
+You can run `node migrator.js --help` to see how to use it.
 It'll print something like

 <!-- codegen:start {preset: custom, source: ./codegen.js, export: cliHelp} -->
 ```